Saturday, July 28th, 2018

 1. Conservatives tend to focus on the negative

 In a 2012 study, liberal and conservative participants were shown collages of both negative and positive images on a computer screen while their eye movements were recorded.
 While liberals were quicker to look at pleasant images, like a happy child or a cute bunny rabbit, conservatives tended to behave oppositely.
 They’d first inspect threatening and disturbing pictures—things like car wrecks, spiders on faces, and open wounds crawling with maggots—and would also tend to dwell on them for longer.
 This is what psychologists call a “negativity bias”.
 If you think about it, this makes a lot of sense.
 When attention is biased toward the negative, the result is an overly threat-conscious appraisal of one’s surroundings.
-Essentially, to many […]
+Essentially, to many conservatives the […]

 No Comments